uservoice/uservoice-ios-sdk/README.md

 * Download the latest build.
 * Drag `UVHeaders`, `UVResources`, and `libUserVoice.a` into your project.
+  * When adding the folders, make sure you have "Create groups for any added folders" selected rather than "Create folder references for any added folders".
 * Note that the `.h` files in  `UVHeaders` do not need to be added to your target.
 * Add QuartzCore and SystemConfiguration frameworks to your project.
 * Add `-ObjC` to `Other Linker Flags` in the Build Settings for your target.
 (There is also an `Other Linker Flags` setting for your entire project, but that's not the one you want.)